 A bill being considered in the legislature would allow for “community solar” in which nonprofit or for-profit companies could set up small renewable energy developments that serve a small number of people.
 Customers who subscribe to the developments would receive a credit applied to their DTE bill.
 That would likely lower costs for those customers, and non-profits could cover bills for low=income residents.
 The “community” portion comes in because the community (or a company other than DTE) owns the solar panels, wind turbines, or other sources of clean energy generation.
 Supporters say it would ease the cost burden on low-income customers.

 Utilities like DTE oppose that plan.
 A new program that DTE calls “community solar” and is part of VGP will allow low-income residents in Highland Park, Detroit and River Rouge to purchase clean energy from small solar installations and receive $25-$30 credit each month to do so.
 Though DTE has touted it as an example of it assisting low-income customers and its commitment to clean energy, the program is funded by donations from wealthier customers and philanthropic organizations – DTE will shoulder very little of the cost.
 Critics say it is not truly “community solar” because the utility, not the community, owns the solar panels and wind turbines.

 How can I lower my bill?

-Unfortunately, there aren’t many easy, safe, cheap, or effective ways to reduce your water bills.
+Unfortunately, there aren’t many easy, safe, or effective ways to reduce your energy bills.
 Here are a few:

 Can I get help paying my bill when I can’t afford it?